Change Diagram Creation Time in Metadata with GroupDocs Java

 root.getDocumentProperties().setCompany("GroupDocs");

-Explanation: Set the company name associated with this document, which could be useful for organizational purposes.
+Explanation: Stores the company name associated with the diagram—useful for enterprise tracking.

 Step 6: Set Document Category